Why CAPTCHA?

 CAPTCHAs have one huge drawback: they assume you can see.

-Blind computer users - of which there are many - cannot complete visually-oriented CAPTCHA.
+Blind computer users — of whom there are many — cannot complete a visually oriented CAPTCHA.

 As a result, there are alternatives.
-Some use images ("click on all the pictures with a tree"), or even simple math expressed as a sentence ("what do you get when you add two and seven?").
-The goal is the same; answering these types of tests is surprisingly difficult to automate, so a correct result is reasonably possible only if you're human.
+Some use audio (asking the person to type a series of characters), or even simple math expressed as a sentence (“What do you get when you add two and seven?”).
+The goal is the same: answering these types of tests is surprisingly difficult to automate, so a correct result is reasonably possible only if you’re human.

-Of late, an even simpler CAPTCHA has become very popular: the "click here" CAPTCHA.
+Of late, an even simpler CAPTCHA has become popular: the “click here” CAPTCHA.

 recaptcha1